 Indeed, almost all students that have completed our education are now employed by private companies or state agencies (mostly in Europe) or have PhD positions at various universities.

 Prior to your arrival, there are a few important activities and dates to keep in mind:

 Roll call and programme start

 The studies at the programme cover in depth both theoretical and practical aspects of different models and methods, which require a good understanding of mathematics, statistics and programming.
 If you are not up-to-date in these subjects, you are highly recommended to refresh your knowledge before coming to the programme.
 In addition, courses in statistical methods and advanced R programming will be offered to you in order to broaden your knowledge in these fields.

-The studies at the programme are divided into autumn and spring semesters, and the teaching periods for different courses in autumn 2022 are specified in this document: https://www.student.liu.se/program/statistics-and-data-mining-120-hp/student/examination-dates?l=en.
-In the same document, approximate examination dates are specified.
-The autumn semester will start on August 22, 2022 and the spring semester will start on 16th of January 2023.
+The studies at the programme are divided into autumn and spring semesters, and the teaching periods for different courses in autumn 2023 are specified on this page: https://studieinfo.liu.se/en/program/F7MSL

 Please note the following exam and lecture-free periods during the autumn semester 2023: